paulito-bandito/chat_api_subscriptions/README.md

 # GRAPHQL CHAT API

-A gem of a sample project written by Alex Kiura, which illustrates how to use GraphQL's subscription feature by creating an async chat app with Python and Ariadne (Schema-first API creation library for Python).
+A (corrected and updated) gem of a sample project written by Alex Kiura, which illustrates how to use GraphQL's subscription feature by creating an async chat app with Python and Ariadne (Schema-first API creation library for Python).

 See the full article is archived as a PDF located in the project root.
 It is worth the read.